Lukamanvelidze/B2-EdgeAI/train/README.md

 ## 1. Workplace

 Firstly ensure that python and pip has been installed.
-Ideally set up a virtual environment (conda or pyenv or personal choice)
+Ideally set up a virtual environment (conda or pyenv or docker or personal choice)

 (For the project that the owner is doing, python=3.8 on Jerson Nano)